 School Resource Officers (SRO) are committed to providing a safe campus and environment for teachers and students.
-Along with providing enhanced security, SRO's are also dedicated to making a positive impact on students by investing in their lives in a variety of ways.
+Along with providing enhanced security, SROs are also dedicated to positively impacting students by investing in their lives in various ways.

-SROs work in partnership with the Carroll Independent School District to provide students with important messages about bullying, cyber-bullying, alcohol and drug abuse, internet and chat room safety, bicycle helmet safety and much more.
+SROs work with the Carroll Independent School District to provide students with important messages about bullying, cyberbullying, alcohol and drug abuse, internet and chat room safety, bicycle helmet safety, and more.
 They also serve as a positive role model to students through coaching and mentoring to help them make good choices and learn about the consequences of negative behavior.

-If you have any questions, issues or need additional information about the SRO program, please contact the Police Sergeant in charge.
+If you have any questions or issues or need additional information about the SRO program, don't hesitate to contact the Police Department at (817) 748-8114.

 History of the SRO Program in Southlake

-The partnership between the City of Southlake and Carroll ISD began in 1989 when the first DARE officer began teaching in the elementary schools.
-As the Carroll Independent School District grew and the relationship between the City and the school district strengthened, officers were also placed at other secondary campuses.
+The partnership between the City of Southlake and Carroll ISD began in 1989 when the first DARE officer began teaching in elementary schools.
+As the Carroll Independent School District grew and the relationship between the City and the school district strengthened, Southlake Police Officers were assigned at secondary campuses.